 We like the universal brand promise of a National Day of Gratitude.
 Few other countries have set a day aside especially to be grateful.
 We would do well to keep this brand promise, as it is through gratitude that we recognize and acknowledge our blessings as a nation.
-And it is through acknowledgement that we appreciate, protect, and grow our prosperity.
-Sure, the United States has its issues, but here we have bounty, opportunity, and education all delivered in an infra structure unequaled in the world.
+And it is through acknowledgment that we appreciate, protect, and grow our prosperity.
+Sure, the United States has its issues.
+But here we have bounty, opportunity, and education all delivered in an infrastructure unequaled in the world.
 Gratitude keeps it there!

 The Friday following Thanksgiving, dubbed “Black Friday,” has traditionally been the “official” beginning of the all-important Holiday Shopping Season.
-Consumer spending during the period between Thanksgiving and Christmas has become a predicator to the economic outlook for the following year.
-If holiday spending is up, it bodes well for the economy, so merchants offer all manner of promotions to increase sales during this critical period.
+Consumer spending during the period between Thanksgiving and Christmas has become a predictor to the economic outlook for the following year.
+If holiday spending is up, it bodes well for the economy.
+So merchants offer all manner of promotions to increase sales during this critical period.